jgerstmayr/EXUDYN/README.rst

    \ ``pip install exudyn``\

-On Linux (currently only pre-built for UBUNTU 18.04 and 20.04), \bf update pip to at least 20.3 and use
+On Linux (currently only pre-built for UBUNTU, but should work on many other linux platforms), \bf update pip to at least 20.3 and use

    \ ``pip3 install exudyn``\